 No individual debtor generates more than 10% of the Group's total revenues.

 NOTE 7.
 SEGMENT INFORMATION... continued

-The table below presents an overview of the carrying value of invested assets (distressed asset porfolios, other long-term receivables from investments, investments in joint ventures and associates) by country:
+The table below presents an overview of the carrying value of invested assets (distressed asset porfolios, investments in joint ventures and associates and financial assets at fair value) by country: